ecemdoga/digital-electronics-1/labs/project/project.md

 ## Project objectives

-* Displaying the alarm clock on the board.
+* Displaying the alarm clock on board Nexys A7.
 * Detecting inputs (alarm and reset) from the user.
 * Setting the alarm time from the input.
 * An audible warning when an alarm operation occurs.